Words Aplenty

 #spork: The Movie!

-A cheesy action/adventure movie, starring the denizens of my longtime IRC hangout.
+A cheesy action/adventure movie, starring the (as of 2006) denizens of my longtime IRC hangout.
 Pure nonsense, but incredibly fun nonsense.
 I am content.